 If you have additional file format requirements, please specify them in the project's intake form or during the project discussions.

-Yes, you can.
-I understand, hiring a stranger (who might be on the other side of the world!) to master your music can be daunting, so I’m happy to offer a free test master.
-You’ll be able to see how your mastered track sounds and we’ll both know whether my mastering style is right for you.
+Yes, you can request a free test master.
+You’ll be able to see how your mastered track sounds and we’ll both know whether our mastering style is right for you.

 Stem Mastering: Decision-Making Guide